Infinite Automaton Semigroups and Groups Have Infinite Orbits

-The main result of this paper is to show that this question (communicated to us by Ievgen V.\ Bondarenko) has a negative answer; we do this in \autoref{subsec:InfiniteOrbits}.
-In fact, our result is stronger: if one takes a subset of an automaton semigroup given by what we call a finitely suffix-closed language in the generators, then this subset is infinite if and only if there is an $\omega$-word with an infinite orbit.
-A language $L$ over a finite set $Q$ of generators is finitely suffix-closed if there is a finite set $\bm{P}$ of words over $Q$ such that $L$ is a subset of $\bm{P}^*$ and suffix-closed when interpeted as a language over the alphabet $\bm{P}$.
+\enlargethispage{2\baselineskip} The main result of this paper is to show that this question (communicated to us by Ievgen V.\ Bondarenko) has a negative answer; we do this in \autoref{sec:InfiniteOrbits}.
+In fact, our result is stronger: if one takes a subset of an automaton semigroup given by a suffix-closed language in the generators, then this subset is infinite if and only if there is an $\omega$-word with an infinite orbit under its action\footnote{Unfortunately, our proof is purely existential and does not give many information about the structure of words with infinite orbits.
+Some basic results towards this direction can be found in \cite{expandabilityPart}.}.
 This is a stronger result because, firstly, it holds in the more general setting of automaton semigroups instead of groups and, secondly, it makes a statement about certain subsets instead of only the whole automaton semigroup.
 These subsets include the automaton semigroup or group itself, but also finitely generated subsemigroups and subgroups -- which do not need to be automaton semigroups or groups themselves -- as well as principal left (semigroup) ideals.
-On the other hand, we see that we cannot generalize the result to self-similar semigroups or groups (i.\,e.\ those generated by automata with possibly infinitely many states) in \autoref{subsec:SelfSimilar}.
+On the other hand, we see that we cannot generalize the result to self-similar semigroups or groups (i.\,e.\ those generated by automata with possibly infinitely many states) in \autoref{sec:SelfSimilar}.